 You may also need to have “buttons” placed on some of the teeth.
 These buttons are small mounds of composite resin that are placed on the teeth to give the aligners more force.
 The composite is tooth-colored, so they are barely noticeable.
 Lastly, you may need interproximal reduction.
 This involves taking a tiny amount (fractions of a millimeter) of tooth structure from between the teeth to allow for movement.

 Not everyone is a candidate for Invisalign.
 It is usually not recommended for severe crowding or for individuals who will not keep the aligners in place for most of the day.
+The cost of Invisalign depends on the treatment option you will choose.

 As we mentioned earlier, you may need to have a tooth extracted if the tooth is an over-retained primary tooth.
 This will allow the permanent tooth to erupt.

 In recent years, some orthodontists extracted one or more of the premolars to allow enough space for movement.
 However, this has become outdated in more recent years.
-(Some orthodontists still practice this method, however.)
+Some orthodontists still practice this method, however.
 Now, we intervene earlier in the processes and use other methods to create space for all of the teeth to align.

 Instead of fixing the alignment of the teeth, some individuals choose to have veneers placed.
 This is especially effective if there is just one tooth out of alignment.
 A veneer covers up the front side of the tooth.
 It can be shaped so that the tooth looks straight.